 The warning signs of OVER-Exfoliating

-Here are some of the warning signs of over-exfoliated skin
+To help you keep your skin in the safe zone, here are some of the most common warning signs of over-exfoliated skin:

 Skin Irritation and Redness.
 Skin irritation and Redness are one of the earliest signs of over-exfoliation.
 It’s normal for your skin to turn slightly red after exfoliation but, if your skin remains red for hours or days after you exfoliate, you’re probably over doing it.